iqbal-lab-org/paper_gramtools_nesting/README.rst

 Truth assemblies and ilmn read sets should be downloaded before running the workflow.
 They should be placed in analysis/input_data/{dataset}/pacb_ilmn.
 For eg for pfalciparum I have download scripts in analysis/input_data/pfalciparum/pacb_ilmn/dl_*.sh

+NOTE: the reference genome **cannot be gzipped**, it must be plain fasta, for py-cortex-api to run successfully.

 pfalciparum
 ````````````